 10 – Complete and submit Form 6 supervision agreement

 It is the applicant’s responsibility to ensure that all documents required in the application process are received by CCTNB.
 The office collects data only and will not call to let an applicant know that documentation is missing.

-All licensed seeking applicants, upon admittance to the College of Counselling Therapists of New Brunswick; must complete counselling work hours, as follows:
+All license seeking applicants, upon admittance to the College of Counselling Therapists of New Brunswick; must complete counselling work hours, as follows: